 - Add the coffee/espresso, milk, oil, eggs, and vanilla to the dry ingredient bowl and mix until thoroughly combined.
 Note the batter will be thin.

-- While your cakes or cupcakes are baking & cooling, let's work on the frosting!
+- While your cupcakes are baking & cooling, let's work on the frosting!

 Meringue Frosting